nuvibit/nuvibit.com/content/english/solutions/foundation-blueprint/_index.md

         enable: true
         image: "images/solutions/foundation-blueprint-support.png"
         content: "Even after the successful implementation of your Cloud Foundation, we want to continue supporting you on your cloud journey.
-                  We can help you to optimize and refine your Foundation based on our Terraform modules.<br/><br/>
+                  We can help you to optimize and refine your Foundation with audits and reviews.<br/><br/>
-                  In addition, we can provide you with updates to our Foundation Terraform modules and implement your feature requests."
+                  In addition, we can help identify and resolve performance, security, and scaling issues."

 link_section:
     enable: true